opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ## Volume Expansion

-The CSI driver supports online volume expansion, allowing volumes to be resized without downtime.
+The CSI driver supports online volume expansion (if allowed by the `StorageClass`), allowing volumes to be resized without downtime.

 **ExpandVolume**